mieweb/docs/content/functions/system-configuration/orders-list-editor.md

 Click the Add Order Type button in the upper left and fill in the fields.

 * <strong>Type Name</strong> should be an abbreviation for this new order type and is usually in all capital letters.
-* <strong>Description</strong> should be a name to help describe what or how the order type..
+* <strong>Description</strong> should be a name to help describe what or how the order type.
 * <strong>Where?</strong> is the position in the Order Types list that it should be displayed in
 * <strong>Relative to…</strong> is dependent on what you selected in the "Where?" field.
 You can place this new Order type <em>"Last", "First",</em> or <em>"Before Type"</em> in the existing list.
 * <strong>Exclude this type from the due list?</strong> Prevents this order type from displaying on the due list.